Skip to main content

 How do I know I am on emergency tax in Ireland?

-Look at your payslip for "Emergency basis" or a higher-than-usual PAYE figure with no tax credits applied.
-In severe cases (e.g. no PPS number), the highest band rates apply with zero credits, leading to noticeable over-deduction.
+Look at your payslip for "Emergency basis" or a higher-than-usual PAYE figure with little or no tax credits applied.
+In the most severe case (no PPS number), the higher band rate applies with zero credits, leading to noticeable over-deduction.

 How long does emergency tax last in Ireland?

 Until your employer receives an RPN from Revenue.
-If you give your employer your PPS number, register the new employment in Revenue myAccount, and ensure your Tax Credit Certificate reflects the new job, the RPN typically issues within a few days.
-The next payslip should reconcile.
+If you give your employer your PPS number, register the new employment in Revenue myAccount, and ensure your Tax Credit Certificate reflects the new job, the RPN usually issues within a few days and the next payslip reconciles.

 Will I get the emergency tax back?

 Yes.
-Once you are off the emergency basis, your employer reconciles your year to date using cumulative tax credits, and any over-payment is refunded through your next pay.
-If you have left the job, Revenue will reconcile via a Statement of Liability after year-end.
+Once you are off the emergency basis, your employer reconciles your year to date using cumulative credits and refunds any overpayment through your next pay.
+If you have left the job, Revenue reconciles via a Statement of Liability after year-end.

 Why did emergency tax happen?

-The most common reasons are: a new job and Revenue does not have your PPS number, you forgot to register the new employment in myAccount, you have multiple employments and credits are not allocated, or you returned from abroad and your tax record was inactive.
+The common reasons are: a new job and Revenue has no PPS number for you, the new employment was not registered in myAccount, you have multiple jobs and credits are not allocated, or you returned from abroad and your tax record was inactive.

 Check My Irish Payslip